Talha-Bin-Ali/Heart-Disease-Prediction-Using-Clustering-And-Classification/README.md

 # Heart-Disease-Prediction-Using-Clustering-And-Classification
+Heart Disease Prediction Using Machine Learning
-Project Overview
+📌 Project Overview

 This project focuses on predicting the presence of heart disease using supervised machine learning techniques.
 Cardiovascular diseases are among the leading causes of death worldwide, and early prediction can significantly improve treatment outcomes.
 The goal of this academic project is to build, evaluate, and compare machine learning models that can assist in heart disease diagnosis using patient clinical data.

 This project was developed as part of an academic machine learning research assignment.

-Objective
+🎯 Objective

 To develop a machine learning–based classification system that predicts whether a patient has heart disease based on clinical and demographic features.

-Dataset Description
+📊 Dataset Description

 The project uses the Cleveland Heart Disease Dataset, a widely used dataset in healthcare analytics research.
 The dataset consists of multiple medical attributes, including: